astrogirlnim/WordWiseAI/documentation/firebase-refactor-checklist.md

   - [x] Remove `DATABASE_URL` from `env.example`
   - [x] Remove `pg` and `pg-native` dependencies from `package.json`
   - [x] Search for any remaining PostgreSQL imports/usage
-- [ ] Add a pre-start script to validate env vars.
+- [x] Add a pre-start script to validate env vars. ✅ **COMPLETED** - Enhanced validation with emulator detection

 ### 2.4 Project Cleanup ✅ **NO APP_BACKUP FOUND**
 - [x] ~~Confirm `app_backup/` is unused~~ **NOT FOUND** - No cleanup needed